pamaury/qemu-ot/docs/opentitan/earlgrey.md

 ### vCPU

 * `-icount 6` reduces the execution speed of the vCPU (Ibex core) to 1GHz >> 6, _i.e._ ~15MHz,
-  which should roughly match the expected speed of the Ibex core runninng on the CW310 FPGA, which is set to 10 MHz.
+  which should roughly match the expected speed of the Ibex core running on the CW310 FPGA, which is set to 10 MHz.
 This option is very useful/mandatory to run many OpenTitan tests that rely on time or CPU cycle to validate features.
 Using `-icount` option slows down execution speed though, so it is not recommended to use it when the main goal is to develop SW to run on the virtual